IreneTao/Coffee_Orders_Dashboard/README.md

 ## :coffee: Project Overview
 ![Coffee_Orders_Dashboard](./Coffee_Orders_Dashboard.png)
-This project demonstrates the use of PivotTables and PivotCharts to create a dynamic and interactive dashboard for analyzing coffee orders.
+1. This project demonstrates the use of PivotTables and PivotCharts to create a dynamic and interactive dashboard for analyzing coffee orders at a glance.
 The dashboard includes the following key features:

 - **Line Chart:** Displays total sales over time, segmented by coffee type.
 - **Bar Chart:** Illustrates sales by country for a comprehensive geographical analysis.